Brian Wilson Presents Smile: Background

-In 2003, during the recording of his forthcoming album Gettin' in over My Head, Wilson permitted his managers to schedule shows that would include the live debut of Smile.
-(Note: His managers at this time were former publicists Ronnie Lippin and Jean Sievers.)
-On May 22, while he was in London to accept an Ivor Novello Award for Lifetime Achievement, it was announced that Wilson and his band would perform a live interpretation of Smile in February 2004 at the Royal Festival Hall in London.
-Parks, who had attended the Radio City Music Hall concert, was not originally involved, nor was he contacted about the project beforehand, and only learned about it through the press.
-(Note: Wilson paid Parks and his wife's travel expenses for attending the Radio City Music Hall show and singled them out for an ovation, but did not invite them to an exclusive after-party held at a midtown restaurant with other celebrities.)
+During rehearsals for the Pet Sounds concerts in January 2002, Wilson met with Sahanaja, Ledbetter, and concert promoter Glenn Max.
+There, Max discussed with the band what could logically follow, concluding that performing Smile was the only way to top the success of Pet Sounds.
+The idea of performing material from Smile was raised without Wilson objecting, and the Royal Festival Hall, through its programming mandate and budget, ultimately commissioned the project.
+In 2003, during the recording of his forthcoming album Gettin' in over My Head, Wilson permitted his managers, Ronnie Lippin and Jean Sievers, to schedule shows that would include the live debut of Smile.
+On May 22, while in London to accept an Ivor Novello Award for Lifetime Achievement, it was announced that Wilson and his band would perform a live interpretation of Smile in February 2004 at the Royal Festival Hall.
+Parks, who had attended the Radio City Music Hall concert, was not originally contacted about the planned concerts and learned of them through the press.
+(Note: Wilson had paid Parks and his wife's travel expenses for attending the Radio City Music Hall show and singled them out for an ovation, but did not invite them to an exclusive after-party held at a midtown restaurant with other celebrities.)

-The news elicited some mixed reactions from fans of Wilson who felt that his attempt to complete Smile would destroy the legendary quality associated with the project.
-Sahanaja remembered that, during their meetings over the summer, Wilson did not appear interested in the project.
-He said, "I knew there were a lot of people who were very familiar with this stuff, and for most of them even touching Smile was sacrilege.
-I was of that same mindset, but then Brian gradually started getting into it."
+The announcement generated mixed reactions from some fans concerned that Wilson's attempt to complete Smile would diminish its legacy, a sentiment Sahanaja initially shared.
+He remembered that during their meetings over the summer, Wilson did not appear interested in the project, although he gradually became more engaged.
+That same period, Wilson told Leaf that he could not proceed with the Smile concerts without Leaf's continuous presence.
+Leaf, who had recently completed a film about the Bee Gees, proposed that his daily involvement would only be possible if they were making a documentary film, a condition Wilson accepted.